wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/using-IoT-central-with-connected-field-service/includes/1-using-IoT-central-with-connected-field-service-overview.md

 </tr>
 <tr>
 <td>Dashboards</td>
 <td>Dashboards include tiles that have information about the device.
-Dashboards can include settings, properties, and even maps.
+Tiles can include settings, properties, and even maps.
 For example, you can include a map that shows the location of the device.
 Such a map might be useful after a severe weather event that caused trash containers to be blown all over the place.</td>
 </tr>
 <tr>
 <td>Rules</td>